Larissa Sansour: Career

 Larissa Sansour represented Denmark at the Venice Biennale 2019 with her exhibition Heirloom; an enactment of a dystopic future in a state of an undergone ecological collapse.
 In 2020 her work was presented at Bildmuseet, Umeå University, Sweden, showing the Heirloom exhibition.
 The exhibition included Sansour's science fiction film In Vitro, which, as the artist explained in Ocula Magazine, "questions the cyclicality of history and the fact that no matter where we are heading, revision is always needed."

-In 2022, Sansour and Lind debuted a new film installation, As If No Misfortune Had Occurred In The Night, at FACT Liverpool.
+In 2022, Sansour and her husband Søren Lind debuted a new film installation, As If No Misfortune Had Occurred In The Night, at FACT Liverpool.
 The installation was a three-channel video setup with surround sound, displaying the 22-minute film, which centers around an Arabic-language opera performed by Palestinian soprano Nour Darwish.

+Sansour and Lind continued collaborating in 2023 with their film Familiar Phantoms.
+The work draws on Sansour's Palestinian and Russian family history, providing "intimate insight into how personal identity is shaped by geo-political events and how the experiences of our ancestors imprint themselves on our lives."
+The film was jointly commissioned by the Whitworth and Film and Video Umbrella in association with the Irish Museum of Modern Art.

 Venice Biennale 2019

 In 2018 Larissa Sansour was appointed by The Danish Arts Foundation to represent Denmark at Venice Biennale 2019 – La Biennale di Venezia – the 58th International Art Exhibition.
 Dutch curator Nat Muller has been selected to curate the exhibition, called Heirloom, in the Danish pavilion.